sama167/PythonCourse/README.md

 # PythonCourse
-This is a repository to share python codes
+This is a repository to share python codes with Hadi, Faraz and Mahyar.